Navigating UK interest rates: Insights from a part-time CFO

 Follow us on LinkedIn and Twitter.

-Written by Joao Futscher, Part-Time CFO
+Written by Joao Futscher, Fractional CFO

 In December 2023, the Monetary Policy Committee (MPC) at the Bank of England voted by a majority of 6-3 to maintain Bank Rate at 5.25%.